Telehealth criteria during the COVID-19 response

 Criteria to meet when providing Telehealth

-Telehealth is designed to replace a regular face-to-face consultation session.
+Telehealth is designed to replace a regular in-person consultation session.

 Providers must be charging appropriately.
 To be clear, short telephone conversations with patients, or other communication outside of a consultation, do not constitute a chargeable session.